 Of course, oral hygiene is also important.
 A veneer can easily enhance one’s smile, but they also have to be maintained.
 While it doesn’t mean that you can never eat or drink things that are color-saturated, it’s important to at least rinse with water after enjoying a cup of tea (for example) or to just brush your teeth in order to stay on the safe side.

 The way teeth whitening work is actually very simple.
 As stated by the American Dental Association, products designed to whiten teeth contain one of two bleaches – hydrogen peroxide or carbamide peroxide.
 The tooth bleaches break the stains into small pieces, and they end up making the color less concentrated and as a result brighten the teeth.

-There are many options available when it comes to ways teeth can be whitened, but it’s important to consult a dentist before carrying out any method.
+There are many options available when it comes to ways teeth can be whitened, but it’s important to consult a dentist like the Dentist in Seattle before carrying out any method.
 This is due to the fact that whiteners might not be a good match for all types of discoloration.
 Chances are that yellow teeth could respond well to bleach, but brown might not.
 In addition, whiteners might not be effective at all when it comes to gray tones.
 In addition, whitening is also ineffective if the discoloration is the result of an injury or medication.